MuhammadSabah/Simple-Recipe-App/README.md

 A new Flutter project.

-## I created this app with the help of FlutterApprentice 2nd Edition Book.
+## I Created this app with the help of FlutterApprentice 2nd Edition Book.

 ## Getting Started